hujunhaorobert/playwright-automation/README.md

     Test videos or screenshots will be generated and persisted under videos or screenshot folder during the test run.
 They will be cleaned up before rerun the test CLI.

-### CI/CD set up, test report/artifacts archive, test result notification
+### CI set up, test report & test artifacts archive, test result notification
-    CirculeCI has been enabled for this Github project.
+    CI build on CircleCI has been configed for this GitHub project.
 Once a new git commit is pushed and merged to main branch:

        1. The run-test job will be triggered
        2. Test report will be generated and all test artifacts will be uploaded